Exploring the senses with guitar maker Rory Dowling

 If these also sound like names from a particularly exotic cocktail menu then they sort of are.
 Should you choose to spend £4,000 on a Taran guitar then Dowling will juggle psychology, cabinet-making and mathematics in an effort to channel your folk soul.

 ‘[Much of it] is about talking, finding out your likes and more importantly your dislikes, and building a picture.
 We need to work out your playing style, response level and colour.
 Basically the more prep work you do, the better the outcome.
-Only then do we get to which model you want, so dreadnought, tarran etc. And we use that as a base, so choose woods, what neck depending on tone and projection and focus.
+Only then do we get to which model you want, so an Ulladale dreadnought, or Taran small OM, etc. And we use that as a base, so choose woods, what neck depending on tone and projection and focus.
 Then we think about the soundboard, so cedar or spruce…’

-Nevertheless, whoever designed the guitar was, according to Dowling, ‘an idiot’.
-In a gruff Scots made sonorously hoarse by cigarettes, he describes how, ‘You need more than human bodyweight to keep the strings to pitch, so 90-5kgs.’
+Nevertheless, the design of the guitar, according to Dowling, is architecturally flawed – and it is an ever-growing evolution.
+He describes how, ‘You need more than human bodyweight to keep the strings to pitch, so 90-95kgs.’
 He then takes up a guitar and indicates the short section, between the headstock and the bridge, where this unlikely force is concentrated.
 ‘To make matters worse we then cut a massive hole in it,’ he laughs.
-Dowling has wide shoulders and the overdeveloped arms of a man who makes with his hands, and an unmistakable seriousness lies beneath his effusive manner.
+Dowling has the physique of someone who has spent a lot of time at the bench and walking up hills in the outer Hebrides, and an unmistakable seriousness lies beneath his effusive manner.

 It is the lot of the luthier to work in multiple dimensions.
 This is not an easy task although by his own admission Dowling is a man who takes spiritual solace in complexity, or what he refers to as ‘the fourth element’.
 Furniture design, for which he trained in High Wycombe, was never going to be enough.
 Nor the ‘…great crowd of folk,’ he fell in with in Edinburgh after university. ‘[They were] doing everything from bespoke kitchens to full flat renovations, really fine furniture.
 But always in the back of my mind I really wanted to make guitars.’